Teaching Kids to Wash Their Hands

 It's hard enough to get grownups to wash up.
 Only two-thirds of adults wash their hands after they use the restroom, studies show.

-Other pathogens, such as E. coli, Shigella, and Norwalk virus, have also been spread by lack of hand-washing.
-Spread of other conditions, such as respiratory infections, impetigo, and conjunctivitis (pinkeye), also can be prevented by washing hands with soap and water.
+Other pathogens, like E. coli, Shigella, and Norwalk virus, have also been spread by lack of hand-washing.
+Spread of other conditions, like respiratory infections, impetigo, and conjunctivitis (pinkeye), also can be prevented by washing hands with soap and water.

 Children know when and why and how to wash their hands, but they forget to, the APIC says.
 They will wash their hands if the dirt is the obvious kind like mud or finger paints.
 Less obvious dirt and germs tend to be ignored.

 Tips for washing

 For visibly dirty hands, wash in warm running water.
 This is more effective at dissolving oils.

 Wet your hands and then lather with soap.

 Wash all hand surfaces.
 This includes palms, back of hands, fingers, and fingernails.

 Rub lathered hands together for at least 20 seconds, and up to 30 seconds (about as long as it takes you to recite the ABCs or sing "Twinkle twinkle little star").